The Dark and the Windows “Remote/Local” Wipe

 6. The Complete Summary

-The Wipe functionality (DoWipe and DoWipeProtected method) is having the same issue in Windows 10 21H2 and Windows 11 when performing a local or remote wipe or even a Fresh Start.
-All of them just trigger the DoWipeMethod and when using OneDrive and offline files you are up for a challenge!
+The Wipe functionality (DoWipe and DoWipeProtected methods) has the same issue in Windows 10 21H2 and Windows 11 when performing a local or remote wipe or even a Fresh Start.
+All of them just trigger the DoWipeMethod, and when using OneDrive and offline files, you are up for a challenge!

 ActionResults